 When pressed for financial backing to secure a loan, Louie used her home as collateral.
 Her faith and diligence were rewarded with success in a short time—doubling subscriptions, moving the Primary Association forward, and receiving the approbation of Church leaders who pronounced it equal to the other Church publications.

-She urged her husband to take additional wives since she could not bear children.
-Was she putting on a brave face or was she genuine?
+Louie B. Felt urged her husband to take additional wives since she could not bear children.
+Was her response genuine?
 What does this reveal about her character?

 Louie loved children.
 Doubtless she was deeply saddened that she couldn’t have any herself.
-She declared “having no children of my own, I was very desirous that my husband would take other wives that he might have a posterity to do him honor.”
+She declared:

 She encouraged her husband to marry women whom she loved as friends.
 She claimed that after children were born to the family, “the Lord gave me a mother’s love for them; they seemed as if they were indeed my own, and they seem to have the same love for me as they do for their own mother.”